Hippopotas/hippobotas/README.md

 # hippobotas
 PokemonShowdown chat bot in Py3.

 A constant WIP.
 Lots of things need hardening.
 Style is a mess.
+Some files may be missing (mainly scripts and data).